SueChaplain/guide-sauvian/docs/en/localamenities.md

 For fresh bread, croissants, and other artisan products, we recommend **Le Fournil de Sauvian** (25 Avenue Paul Vidal).

 ## Pharmacy

-Sauvian has two pharmacies, located on Avenue Paul Vidal.
-The closest is **Pharmacie La Font Vive** next to the main roundabout.
-Further towards Sérignan you can find the bright pink **Pharmacie Cubizolle**.
+The closest is **Pharmacie La Font Vive** on Avenue Paul Vidal next to the main roundabout.

 ## Bars and restaurants